-1. Introduction
+I. Introduction

 This paper analyzes the reasons for the high level of unemployment and underemployment in the Philippine economy.
 The Philippine labor market has been unable to facilitate a high level of employment for the growing labor force.
-As a result, the economy has failed to provide sufficient jobs for the expanding population.
-The result of this poor performance is the increasing incidence of poverty in the country.
-This is evident both in urban and rural settings, fuelling a continuing debate on what ails Philippine development.
+As a result, the economy has failed to provide sufficient jobs as the population expands.
+The result of this poor performance is the increasing scenes of poverty in the country.
+This is evident both in urban and rural settings.
+This unsatisfactory performance has fueled a continuing debate on what ails Philippine development.
 Many aspects of government approaches to development need to be fixed.
 A prime candidate for reviewing policies is the labor sector.

-^{}Professor Emeritus of Economics, University of the Philippines School of Economics.
+^{} Professor Emeritus of Economics, University of the Philippines.
 I have benefited from discussions and interviews with officials, too many to mention, of various enterprises in the course of several years during travels around the country visiting companies engaged in services and in manufacturing activities.

-This essay is focused on labor policies-those aspects of government policy that regulate the employment and the welfare of labor.
-The discussion is centered on the mainstream economic policies that affect the employment of labor as a factor of production.
+This essay is focused on labor policies - those aspects of government policy that regulate the employment and the welfare of labor.
+The discussion is centered on the mainstream economic policies that affects the employment of labor as a factor of production.
 The refusal to recognize that labor is a part of the productive process in any economy has led to the enactment of laws that often hamper that process.
-There is a strong link between labor regulations and policies and the manner in which a country's growth and development proceeds.
-The flow and quantity of investments that are made in an economy depend on how productive the labor sector is.
+There is a strong link of labor regulations and policies with the manner in which a country's growth and development proceeds.
+The flow and quantity of investments that are made in an economy depends on how productive the labor sector is.
 Part of the calculation of that productivity is the wage of labor.
 The wage issue needs to be highly linked with productivity in that context.

 Two accompanying essays have dealt with other aspects of the labor market and the country's economic performance.
-The first of these essays (Sicat [2004a]) gives the historical background and political economy of labor issues.
-The second makes an attempt to analyze the "successes" that have been experienced despite the labor policies that have been in the way of that performance (Sicat [2004b]).
-A major finding is that most of these successes were reactions against the unwieldiness of the labor market.
+In the first of these essays [Sicat (2004a)] gives the historical background and political economy of labor issues.
+The second makes an attempt to analyze the "successes" that have been experienced despite the labor policies that had been in the way of that performance [Sicat (2004b)].
+A major finding of these successes is that most of them were reactions against the unwieldiness of the labor market.
 Many of them have occurred as a result of efforts to avoid the jurisdiction of the mainstream labor market.

-In this essay, the objective is to analyze the continuing problems of the labor market.
+In this final essay, the objective is to analyze the continuing problems of the labor market.
 It makes an effort to probe deeply into factors that have contributed to the unsatisfactory performance of the labor market.
 After concluding that the problem lies in the inflexibility of the Philippine labor market, the areas of reform are finally suggested.

-2. Problems of the labor market
+II.
+Problems of the labor market

-In almost sixty years of independence, the Philippine population has grown at an annual rate that is among the highest in the East Asian region.
-The labor force is a subset of the population at any one time-that part of "the population 15 years old and over whether employed or unemployed who contribute to the production of goods and services in the country".
-This is the current definition of the labor force by the National Statistics Office [2003].
+In almost sixty years of independence, the Philippine population has grown at an annual rate of growth that is among the highest in the East Asian region.
+The labor force is a subset of the population at any one time - that part of "the population 15 years old and over whether employed or unemployed who contribute to the production of goods and services in the country."
+This is the current definition of the labor force by the National Statistics Office (2003).